Channing-Wang/-/report_note.md

 * Neandertal remains have been recovered from a broad geographic range in western Eurasia
 * The oldest record of a Neandertal comes from the site of Krapina(克拉皮納), in Croatia(克羅埃西亞), dated to 130 ka
 ---
-* DNA analysese suggest that Neandertals were not directly ancestral to *H.sapiens*
+* DNA analyses suggest that Neandertals were not directly ancestral to *H.sapiens*
 * Instead, the two lineages **diverged from *Homo heidelbergensis(海德堡人)* about 588 ka**
 * Neandertals are often popularly displayed as primitive cavemen
 ---